But God demonstrates His own love toward us, in that while we were still sinners, Christ died for us.

 After the retreat was over and I came home for good, my parents got back together.
 My dad saw that I was going to church a lot and told me God would get sick of looking at me if I went to church too much.
 Even after I got my first apartment, my dad and I would always get into a fight whenever I went to do something at church.

 Later on, he started asking questions about God, and I answered them as best I could with the “baby Christian” knowledge I had at the time.
 At one point, my Bible study group was studying the book of Ruth, and I told my dad the whole story of Ruth and the meaning behind it.
 Dad never found the LORD, however, and committed suicide when I was 27.

 In the midst of all this, I was discipled by a mature believer, using Operation Timothy.
 We met once a week for a year.
 That discipleship process healed me of an awful lot of trauma as a result of my child-of-an-alcoholic background.

 I have now been a Christian for more than 30 years.
 Out of His eternal love, He has not only saved me and delivered me from hell, but He has also delivered me from an awful lot of worldly, unhealthy mindsets.
 And just like any other growing Christian, He is constantly changing me and speaking to me through His Word.
 One of the great things I have learned from my walk with the LORD is that peace and “solid ground” are found only in Him.
 When everything else falls apart, He is the Word that stands forever in Isaiah 40:8, and He is the friend that loves at all times in Proverbs 17:17.

 By the grace of God, He has used me in probably more ministries than I can remember at this point, including evangelism, missions, teaching, singles ministries, women’s ministries, photography, music, and most recently, online ministries.

 And my story continues….

-Ready to hire me to ghostwrite or edit your next Christian book?
+Ready for me to ghostwrite, edit, or publish your next Christian book?
 Visit my contact page.